Crest station

 Crest station (French: Gare de Crest) is a railway station located in Crest, Drôme, south-eastern France.
 The station was opened in 1871 and is located on the Livron to Aspres-sur-Buëch line.
 Train services are operated by SNCF.

 History

 Crest station was opened 25 September 1871 by the Paris to Lyon and the Mediterranean Railway Company (French: Compagnie des chemins de fer de Paris à Lyon et à la Méditerranée (PLM)) when it opened the Livron to Crest section of its line from Livron to Aspres-sur-Buëch.
 The line was extended to Die on 1 September 1885, and to Aspres-sur-Buëch on 1 April 1894.

 Train services

+SNCF Class X 72500 DMU waiting at Crest Station in 2023.

+Both local and intercity services call at Crest with overnight intercity services operating in winter only.
+Local services are operated using Class X 72500 DMUs; intercity services use Class BB 75000 diesel locomotives.

 As of 2023, the following train services call at Crest: